Buying a Service in the UK

 When the trader agrees to a refund it must be paid within 14 days.

-This is intended as a rough guide to your rights - for more specific advice please contact us.
+This is only intended as a rough guide to your rights within thw UK - for more specific advice, or advice about buying services in other countries, please contact us.
+The Consumer Rights Act also details consumer’s rights when paying for goods and digital content.